ScottLogic/blog/_posts/2018-10-08-date-driven-delivery-vs-delivery-driven-dates.md

 title: Date-Driven Delivery vs. Delivery-Driven Dates
 date: 2018-10-08 00:00:00 Z
 categories:
-- fhubin
 - Delivery
 author: fhubin
 layout: default_post
 summary: The habit of setting a release date for a project is often an obstacle to the success of said project.
 Focusing on delivering quickly and often usually makes more sense from a commercial and from a technical perspectives.
 ---

 # Date-Driven Delivery vs. Delivery-Driven Dates